aninnda/Peer-assessment/MeetingMinutes/batboys_sprint1_meeting2_sept26.md

 - Decided who is going to work on what part (CSS, teams creation, etc.).
 - framework and databases to use for the peer review project:

-    React + Typescript for front end
+    React + Typescript for front end,
-    Python for backend
+    Python for backend and
     MySQL for database.

 - Started working on Website (setting up the login form).